galaxyproject/galaxy-hub/src/tutorials/nt_rnaseq/index.md

 MSTRG.78.1   645.022  10.656  1.195  8.915 4.873e-19 1.342e-160    0.000   0.000 1311.325 1268.763
 ```

 The last four columns are normalized reads counts for two megakarycyte and two G1E replicates, respectively.
 You can see that for `MSTRG.977.1`  log<sub>2</sub> fold change is `-10.030` and there are practically no G1E reads.
 Conversely, in the case of `MSTRG.78.1` log<sub>2</sub> fold change is `10.656` and there are no megakaryocyte reads.
-This is this cases (because we set `G1E` as the Factor level 1 while running `DeSeq2`) positive change implies *downregulation* in megakaryocytes compared to G1E cells and vice versa.
+This is this case because we set `G1E` as the Factor level 1 while running `DeSeq2` and positive change implies *downregulation* in megakaryocytes compared to G1E cells and vice versa.
 So to find all genes upregulated in Mk, for example, one would need to filter `DeSeq2` output for fold change below 0.

 <div class="panel panel-info">
 	<div class="panel-heading">